All photos taken by Dan Jahn.

 Angie Hodapp graduated from the University of Denver Publishing Institute in 2002 and earned an M.A. in English from Colorado State University in 2010.
-She has worked as an editorial assistant at Colorado Review, where she reviewed fiction and creative nonfiction submissions, and as a project manager for a publisher of resources for educators.
-After five years in magazine publishing, two of which were spent wearing the editor-in-chief hat, Angie is thrilled to be part of the staff at NLA as Contracts and Royalties Manager.
-She lives in Denver with her very fluffy Norwegian elkhound and a little black cat.
+She has worked as an editorial assistant at Colorado Review, as a project manager for a publisher of resources for educators, and as an editor in the magazine industry.
+She loves teaching classes of interest to writers—everything from writing craft and information design to query-letter boot camps and royalties-auditing workshops.
+She and her husband live in Denver with their two former shelter cats.

 Karrie Leib joined Nelson Literary Agency in 2014 as the office manager and foreign-rights coordinator for the Asian territories.
 She graduated from the University of Denver Sturm College of Law in 2006 and worked for several years in the legal, non-profit, and library fields.
 Karrie is a lifelong bookworm, and her perfect day is spent riding her bicycle, drinking green tea, and having a quiet place to read.

 Asian Rights Coordinator